MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/crash-dump-files.md

 title: Analyze Crash Dump Files by Using WinDbg
 description: You can analyze crash dump files by using WinDbg and other Windows debuggers.
-keywords: dump file, crash dump file ms.date: 12/20/2023
+keywords: dump file, crash dump file ms.date: 12/06/2024
 ---

 # Analyze crash dump files by using WinDbg

 You can analyze crash dump files by using WinDbg and other Windows debuggers.

+For information on installing WinDbg, see [Install WinDbg](index.md).

 > [!NOTE]
 > This content is for developers.
 If you're a Microsoft customer and your computer displays a blue screen error code, see [Troubleshoot blue screen errors](https://support.microsoft.com/help/14238/windows-10-troubleshoot-blue-screen-errors).